1.6 Billion People Affected: Signs, Causes & Treatment of Iron Deficiency Anemia

 - Due to decreasing immunity power, you may frequently get sick

-- Reduced ability to focus and disinterest in one’s work
+- Reduced ability to focus and not interest in working

 - Reduced ability to memorize and lack of focus during working and memory of the newly learned materials.